 The prefix used to specify an include directory on the C compiler command line.
-This will be appended to the beginning of each directory in the \$CPPPATH and \$FORTRANPATH construction variables when the \$CPPINCFLAGS and \$FORTRANINCFLAGS variables are automatically generated.
+This will be prepended to the beginning of each directory in the \$CPPPATH and \$FORTRANPATH construction variables when the \$CPPPINCFLAGS and \$ FORTRANINCFLAGS variables are automatically generated.